jjoannel/jjoannel.github.io/_posts/2021-01-01-Regression.md

 Regression analysis is a type of supervised learning used to predict our response variable.
 The response variable can be quantitative or qualitative (binary classification or multi-label classification models).
 Regressions implies relationships, not cause-and-effect.

-Depending on the variables to analyze, Regression can cover a wide variety of different models (I will outline linear regressions in this post):
+Depending on the variables to analyze, Regression can cover a wide variety of models (I outline linear regressions in this post):
 - Linear Regressions: Simple linear regression, Multiple linear regression
 - Logistic Regressions: Simple logistic, Mutliple logistic, Multinomial logistic regression
 - Robust Linear Regression